Ahh mussels. The perfect easy meal. The juice pairs perfectly with crusty baguette and it works as an appetizer or a main. Why can argue that?

 I am sitting at a restaurant and the waiter quickly goes by and sets a delicious looking plate of mussels in spicy tomato broth at the table next to mine.
 Oh my, it smells so good, I can hardly stand it.
 So I order a plate, and begin making a mental note of the possible ingredients.
 Yes, I know I won’t get it just so, but I gave it a try at home, and I think it’s pretty close.

-Tasty mussels steamed in a rich tomatoey ( yes, it’s a new word) broth with a chunk of crusty bread to mop up all the juicy goodness.
+Tasty mussels steamed in a rich tomatoey (yes, it’s a new word) broth with a chunk of crusty bread to mop up all the juicy goodness.
 Aah, I am drooling as I write this.
-My recipe version is made with RO*TEL, an ingredient I always have in my pantry because there is so much you can do with it.
-This simple and delicious recipe is just another way to go #31DaysWithRotel.

 I guess by now you’ve realized that the recipe was a success.
 I was so excited to be making it, and even ended up buying 2 baguettes, yes 2! for the 3 of us.
 We love bread, can’t you tell?
 Well, as you can well imagine, not both loaves made it to the table.